morganwright2/morganwright2.github.io/essays/Progress in Programming Report copy.md

 published: true
 labels:
   - E5
+  - Reflection
-  - Reflecting on Assignment 2
+  - Assignent 2
 ---

 1. Provide a brief introduction to the assignment along with a link to this page for further details